-We’ve flown probably 500 flights with our three kids – ages 10, 12, and 14.
+We’ve flown at least 500 flights with our three kids – ages 13, 15, and 17.
 Most have been family trips.
 Some have been one parent and any combination of 1, 2 or 3 kids.
 I’m frequently asked for tips on making flying with kids easier.
 Every family is different, but this is what has worked well for us – especially at younger ages.

 Always, always, always bring snacks for the kids.
 And bring more than you think you’ll need since you could have unexpected travel delays.
 Hungry kids are grumpy kids.
 Our go-to items are zip-lock bags of cereal and Wheat Thins, granola bars, Chex mix, and animal crackers, and sometimes we let the kids choose cookies to bring.
 If we’re staying at a hotel with mini cereal boxes at the breakfast buffet, we’ll grab several for the flight home.

 We also bring a water bottle for each of us and fill them after we’ve gone through security.
 Having our own bottles also means fewer spilled airplane beverage service cups, since flight attendants rarely give kids drinks with lids.

 2) Bulkhead – pros and cons

 The only time we’ve liked the bulkhead (front row) is when traveling with infants.
 It’s great for very young kids to be able to crawl around and not worry about them bothering the people in front of you.
 Beyond that, though, we’ve stayed away from bulkhead seats when flying with kids for two reasons.
 First, you can’t have your bags there for take-off and landing.
 Second, the armrests don’t go up.
 Up until five years old or so, all of our kids fell asleep frequently on planes.
 It’s a lot easier to make kids comfortable when you can put up the armrest and let them sleep flat across their seat, using your lap as a pillow.

 3) Reserving Seats